octopus-asorkin/docs/docs/infrastructure/deployment-targets/linux/troubleshooting-linux-tentacles.md

 position: xx (?)
 ---

 As with windows tentacles, all of the 'classic' problems of TCP networking: firewalls, proxies, timeouts, DNS issues, and so-on can affect Octopus Linux Tentacles.
+However due to the nature of Linux distributions, the process for resovling these can vary greately.
+Check out the list of [supported distributions](docs/infrastructure/deployment-targets/linux#supported-distributions) to see which distros we test agaisnt!

-This guide will help to track down these issues specific for Linux Tentacles, such as when a previously working machine fails a health-check with errors.
+This guide is designed to help to track down issues specific for Linux Tentacles, such as when a previously working machine fails a health-check with errors or a newly configured Tentacle isn't communicating with Octopus.

-Our guide for [installing Linux Tentacles](/docs/infrastructure/deployment-targets/linux/tentacle) covers how to install and configure new Linux Tentacles and check out our guide for [troubleshooting Windows Tentacles](/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md) if you are using Windows based instances.
+Our guide for [installing Linux Tentacles](/docs/infrastructure/deployment-targets/linux/tentacle) covers how to install and configure new Linux Tentacles.  out our guide for [troubleshooting Windows Tentacles](/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md) if you are using Windows based instances.

-This guide assumes you have already configured a Listening or Polling Tentacle service via the command:
+This guide assumes you have already installed and configured a Listening or Polling Tentacle service via the command:
 ```
 /opt/octopus/tentacle/configure-tentacle.sh
 ```

 ### Restart the Tentacle service